Flyer924/ESP32RemoteStart/readme.md

 # ESP32 Remote Start

-This is my personal project to turn my esp32 into a report start for my desktop PC.
+This is my personal project to turn my esp32 into a remote start for my desktop PC.
 It is not super well documented (maybe I'll try to fix that in the future) but I wrote it a couple of months ago and I don't have the energy to properly do it now.

 So, what the project does it host a wifi server on an ESP32 (picture below of the webpage) as well as forwarding physical power button presses to the PC.
 To be clear, you can turn the PC on by pressing the button on the website or by pressing the physical power button on the computer.
 Note this is a Platform.io project.